kevinctofel/excellent_stream/src/posts/Working at WaWa.md

 Folks on the east coast of the US, particularly in the mid-Atlantic region can skip this section.
 You already know what Wawa is.

 For everyone else: [Wawa](https://www.Wawa.com) is a [privately owned](https://www.Wawa.com/about-us) chain of convenince and fuel stores with roughly 1,000 retail locations and 45,000 employees.
-The company is celebrating the 60th anniversary of its first story opening this April.
+The company is celebrating the 60th anniversary of its first store opening this April.
 And it plans expansion to more states to broaden its footprint.

 {% imagePlaceholder "./src/assets/images/blog/WaWa_store.jpg", "My Wawa store" %}